easy-tutorial-series/time-management-api/README.md

 ## Building

-To run your application by Maven:
+To run your application by Gradle:

 ```
 ./gradlew run